devtut/generate/docs/python/random-module.md

 ```

-Resetting the seed will create the same &quot;random&quot; sequence again:
+Resetting the seed will create the same =random= sequence again:

 ```
 random.seed(5)                 # Reset the random module to the same fixed state.